grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 This does not mean that events or callbacks are bad.
 It's just that they are not fit for replacing interfaces - in reality, their purpose is a little bit different.
 We use events or callbacks not to do somebody to do something, but to indicate what happened (that's why we call them events, after all...).
 This fits well the observer pattern we already talked about in the previous chapter.
 So, instead of using observer objects, we may consider using events or callbacks instead (as in everything, there are some tradeoffs for each of the solutions).
 In other words, events and callbacks have their use in the composition, but they are fit for a case so specific, that they cannot be treated as a default choice.
 The advantage of interfaces is that they bind together messages that represent a coherent abstractions and convey roles in the communication.
 This improves readability and clarity.

-TODO

 ### Small interfaces

 Ok, so we said that he interfaces are "the way to go" for reaching the strong composability we're striving for.
-Does merely using interfaces guarantee us that the composability is going to be strong?
-The answer is "no" - while using interfaces is a necessary step in the right direction, it alone does not produce the best composability.
+Does merely using interfaces guarantee us that the composability will be strong?
+The answer is "no" - while using interfaces as "slots" is a necessary step in the right direction, it alone does not produce the best composability.

 One of the other things we need to consider is the size of interfaces.
 Let's state one thing that is obvious in regard to this:

 **All other things equal, smaller interfaces (i.e. with less methods) are easier to implement that bigger interfaces.**

 The obvious conclusion from this is that if we want to have really strong composability, our "slots", i.e. interfaces, have to be as small as possible (but not smaller - see previous section on interfaces vs events/callbacks).
-Of course, we cannot achieve this just by blindly removing methods from the interfaces, because this would break classes that actually use these methods e.g. when someone is using an interface implementation like this:
+Of course, we cannot achieve this by blindly removing methods from interfaces, because this would break classes that actually use these methods e.g. when someone is using an interface implementation like this:

 {lang="csharp"}
 ~~~